-A weekly menu reflecting the meals and snacks served at the facility is required by the rules to be posted near the front entrance for parent viewing.
-Substitutions should be posted on the menu as they occur.
+A weekly menu for meals and snacks is required by rules to be posted near the front entrance, so that they are visible to parents.

-Your menu should include clearly identified food and drinks and fulfill required components and creditable food items described in the U.S. Department of Agriculture (USDA) guidelines.
+Your menu should include clearly identified food and drinks and fulfill required components and creditable food items described in U.S.D.A. guidelines.